|Degree||Master of Science|

 - Physics of Imaging

-The Master’s examination is a collegiate examination in Physics, conducted by two lecturers with the right to examine from theoretical and experimental Physics.
-The subject of the examination is the topic areas from two lectures in the course programme, along with content from Specialisation in Physics, which totals least 14 credits, and which students must indicate to the examiners in advance.
-In the oral examination, the students are to show that – starting from a full and thorough understanding of physical essentials – they can recognise connections between different areas of research in Physics and have acquired in-depth knowledge in at least one such research area.
+The M.Sc. examination in Physics is a collegiate examination conducted by two professors/lecturers.
+Questions may refer to Theoretical or Experimental Physics or both.
+The subject matter discussed in the examination is taken from two lectures in the course programme (A.), along with content from Specialisation in Physics (B.) totalling at least 14 CP.
+Students indicate their choices to the examiners in advance.
+In the oral examination, the students are expected to show that they (a) have a full and thorough understanding of the essentials of the subject, (b) can recognise the connections existing between different areas of research in Physics, and (c) have acquired in-depth knowledge of at least one such research area.

-In the one-year research phase, students learn to do independent scientific work.
-It consists of the two compulsory modules ‘Scientific Specialisation’ and ‘Methods and Project Planning’ with 15 credits each and the Master’s thesis with 30 credits.
-The compulsory modules take three months each and assist in approaching the topic of the thesis.
-This introduction to the thesis can take place through attending additional useful lectures, through personal study or through participating in the research group relevant to the Master’s thesis.
-The exact distribution is decided in consultation with the supervising lecturer.
-Besides providing the necessary tools, the module on Methods and Project Planning is intended primarily to cover the planning necessary for the actual research project.
-The thesis then contains the student’s own research, including the (written) summary of the scientific findings.
+In the one-year research phase, students learn how to go about independent scientific work.
+This phase consists of the two compulsory modules ‘Scientific Specialisation’ and ‘Methods and Project Planning’ accounting for 15 CP each and the M.Sc. thesis accounting for 30 CP.
+The compulsory modules both take three months and help in approaching the topic of the thesis.
+This work-up to the thesis can take place by attending additional useful lectures, via personal study or by participating in the research group relevant to the M.Sc. thesis.
+The precise mixture is determined in consultation with the supervising lecturer.
+Besides providing the necessary tools, the module on Methods and Project Planning is intended primarily to address the planning necessary for the actual research project.
+The thesis then contains the student’s own research, including a (written) summary of scientific findings.

 Application and admission

 Access to the course is restricted.
 Please consult the Admission Regulations.